-- 1 On the main navigation bar, click Crganizations, then click the Business Groups tab. - 2 In the Business Groups list, select the target business group, then click Edit. - 3 Click the Workload Templates tab. - 4 Click Add to display the Add Workload Templates dialog box, select the workload templates to be added, then click OK.

-You can Shift-click or Ctrl-click to select multiple workload templates.

-5 When you have finished adding templates, click Save to save the changes to the business group.
+- 1 On the main navigation bar, click (Continued of the Ausiness Groups tab.) - 2 In the Business Groups list, select the target business group, then click Edit. - 3 Click the Workload Templates tab. - 4 Click Add to display the Add Workload Templates dialog box, select the workload templates to be added, then click OK. - You can Shift-click or Ctrl-click to select multiple workload templates. - 5 When you have finished adding templates, click Save to save the changes to the business group.